RetireJS/retire.js/docs/blogpost.md

 -p, --package      limit node scan to packages where parent is mentioned in package.json (ignore node_modules) -n, --node         Run node dependency scan only
--j, --js           Run scan of JavaScript files only -v, --verbose      Show identified files (by default only vulnerable files are shown)
+-j, --js           Run scan of JavaScript files only -v, --verbose      Show identified files (by default all files are shown)

 --jspath <path>    Folder to scan for javascript files --nodepath <path>  Folder to scan for node files